jleiv01/school-work/README.md

    -	If a monster is dead, have the character search, or “loot”, the dead monster
    -	The search can only happen one time, and it can only be done if the monster is dead
    -	Create logic for the character to find a healing potion on 20% of their searches
+   -  In the case a character does find a potion, have it heal them for 2d6 + 2

 7. BONUS (read below): Define Special Abilities from the implemented SpecialAbility Interface
    -	The pressingAttack is a Fighter specific ability, it can only be used twice per game